Potato vs Sweet potato - Health impact and Nutrition Comparison

 In this article, we will talk about what similarities sweet potato and potato share and what sets them apart, with the main focus on health and nutrition.

 Sweet potatoes and potatoes are tuberous roots of underground plants called root vegetables.

-The common potato plants, on the other hand, are a part of the Solanaceae family, the Solanum genus and the tuberosum species.
-The Solanaceae family of flowering plants is commonly referred to as the nightshades, that also includes tomatoes, eggplants, chili and bell peppers.
+The common potato plants, on the other hand, are a part of the Solanaceae family, the Solanum genus, and the tuberosum species.
+The Solanaceae family of flowering plants is commonly referred to as the nightshades, also including tomatoes, eggplants, chili, and bell peppers.

-Sweet potatoes are commonly perceived to have brown skin and an orange or red flesh, however they can also be white skinned and white, gold, purple fleshed.
+Sweet potatoes are commonly perceived to have brown skin and orange or red flesh; however, they can also be white-skinned and white, gold, purple-fleshed.

 Taste and Use

 Sweet potato and white potato taste quite similar.
 As the name suggests, sweet potatoes are naturally sweeter.
 However, different varieties of sweet potato have different levels of sweetness.
 Varieties with pale yellow or white flesh are less sweet and moist than those with red, pink, or orange flesh (1).